sholsapp/gallocy/README.md

 ## about

-This project is the continuation of a M.S. thesis and project from California Polytechnic University, San Luis Obispo, that was just too much fun to stop working on.
+This project is the continuation of a [M.S. thesis and project from California Polytechnic University, San Luis Obispo](http://digitalcommons.calpoly.edu/theses/725/), that was just too much fun to stop working on. *Substantial* improvements have since been made to the original prototype that was presented in this thesis and now the major focuses of this project are operability, maintainability, programability, and all the other nice things that one learns from the software industry.
+It should be *fun* to program on gallocy.

 ![Go Mustangs.](./resources/images/cal-poly.png)